mayant15/mayant15.github.io/README.md

 ## Todo

+- Add sitemap, archives and about to footer.
+Add projects to header.
 - Uncomment the _base.sass include to enable a background
 - The top navbar thing has a extra space after each word that is affecting underlines i.e. "Home " instead of just "Home"
 - Fix the “ and ” for blockquotes